Adenyangos/Online_Poker_Companion/pages/README.md

 ## Summary

 This is an application designed to provide someone playing an online poker game with additional data to help them make better decisions.
 It keeps track of all the actions of the opponents the user plays with and when it is the user's turn to act it presents the user with data about how the other players at the current table have played in the past to help give the user a better idea of if their opponents are bluffing or if their opponents might fold to a bluff.
 There is also a testing mode where you can use screenshots taken from a previous game to simulate how the  application would run if you were playing a live game.
-A youtube video demonstrating the use of the app is available <a href="{{ site.youtube-demo-address }}">here</a>.
+A YouTube video demonstrating the use of the app is available <a href="{{ site.youtube-demo-address }}">here</a>.

 ---